Sound System and Other Random Stuff

 In May 2009, I was able to return to Birch Bay and see what is left of the site.
 This site is far less remote, being about 30 minutes north of Bellingham and 60 minutes south

 of Vancouver BC.
-The DOD gave the site to Whatcom County, and they in turn leased part of it to the Lions Club, who turned it into a camp for kids with special needs, Camp Horizon.
+The DOD gave the site to Whatcom County, and they in turn leased part of it to the Lions Club, who turned it into a camp for people with special needs, Camp Horizon.

 These links take you to sites created for each of these former radar sites.

 I don't know when I'll get back to Charleston.
+Probably never.

 783rd Radar Squadron.
 Not yet.
 Highly unlikely.